TUHH-ICS/Lecture-Files/README.md

 # Lecture Files

-This repository contains all scripts and exercise files of the following Lectures:
+This repository contains all scripts and exercise files of the following lectures:

 - Introduction to Control Systems
 - Control Systems Theory and Design